brunsviga13rk/thesis/src/structure.typ

 in the back of the Brunsviga to signal these occurrences.

 When the sled is moved to higher states, it is like the selection register is rotated magnitudes higher than normal.
-Therefore, the sled specify which wheel on the count register is rotated.
+Therefore, the sled specifies which wheel on the count register is rotated.
 This mechanism is achieved via a lever that connects the sled to the count mechanism of the count register.
-On the Count mechanism is also a red indicator for the specified wheel.
+The Count mechanism also has a red indicator for the specified wheel.

 == States of the Brunsviga

-As mentioned in the previous chapter, the Brunsviga has several mechanisms in place to prevent incorrect operation.
+As mentioned in the previous section, the Brunsviga has several mechanisms in place to prevent incorrect operation.
 All of these mechanisms prevent changes while the rotation of the selection register or prevent the rotation while other components change.
 Therefore, the Machine can be described in two discrete states.
 The change from one state to the other